wp-plugins/single-latest-posts-lite/readme.txt

 Single Latest Posts (pro) allows you to display posts from multiple categories and/or tags.
 Please visit http://single-latest-posts.laelitenetwork.com

 = What else is missing from the Lite version? =
-Random posts, sorting capabilities, custom thumbnails and custom default stylesheets options.
+Full post content, random posts, sorting capabilities, custom thumbnails and custom default stylesheets options.